Silas Jayne: Killing of Frank Michelle Jr.

 Fearing more attacks, George Jayne hired Frank Michelle Sr., a former chief of police of Inverness, to provide security for his home and business.
 He hired Michelle's son, Frank Michelle Jr., to surreptitiously place on Silas Jayne's car a transmitter which would alert George whenever the car came within five miles.
 The transmitter was periodically monitored and when it stopped transmitting after twelve days, Frank Michelle Jr. was dispatched to change the battery.
 On January 19, 1969, Michelle's wife dropped him off near Silas Jayne's home at Our Day Farm.

 Michelle would not have found the car with the transmitter, because Jayne had traded it in for another car.
 According to Jayne, his door bell rang and when he asked who was there, he was shot at through the door.
-He returned fire and saw Michelle, who he did not recognise, crawl away leaving a bloody trail on the lawn.
+He returned fire and saw Michelle, who he did not recognize, crawl away leaving a bloody trail on the lawn.
 Jayne grabbed additional guns and followed Michelle shooting him to death.
 Michelle was shot nine times with three different weapons: an M1 carbine and .22- and .38-calibre pistols.
-The shooting was ruled to be self-defence and no charges were brought against Jayne.
+The shooting was ruled to be self-defense and no charges were brought against Jayne.
 Jayne boasted of crushing Michelle's testicles using vise-grip pliers.
 When investigators tried to verify this claim, they discovered that the coroner's report and medical records had gone missing.

 Murder of George Jayne

-On October 28, 1970, George Jayne was fatally shot in the heart through a basement window in his Inverness home while playing cards with family on his son, George Jr.'s, sixteenth birthday.